The Intercontinental Derby (football): Culture

 The rivalry between the two top Turkish clubs can be traced back to some social, cultural, and regional differences.
 Galatasaray were founded in 1905 by Galatasaray High School students in the district of Beyoğlu.
-On the other hand, Fenerbahçe were founded by middle class men in the district of Kadıköy in 1907.
+On the other hand, Fenerbahçe were founded in Kadıköy district by the members of affluent upper-class Ottoman families residing in the district, where football was first played in the Ottoman Empire and where British origin Levantine families had also lived.

 Galatasaray were founded by old boys from Istanbul’s equivalent of Eton, the Galatasaray Lycée, a 400-year-old institution built to provide a French-language education for the elites of the Ottoman Empire.
 It was there, in 1905, that Ali Sami Yen convinced a group of his friends that they should start a football team, presenting them with a ball repaired with leather cut from his own shoes.
-Fenerbahçe, meanwhile, were a club built on the new money of an economically thriving Anatolia.
+The founding members and the first squad of Fenerbahçe were composed of individuals belonging to prominent upper-class Ottoman families.
+For instance, Nurizade Ziya Songülen, the founding father and first president of Fenerbahçe, was a grandson of Sultan Mahmud II and of Mehmed Nuri Efendi, who served as the Foreign Minister of the Ottoman Empire during the 1830s.
+Moreover, Osman Fuad Efendi and Ömer Faruk Efendi — both princes of the Ottoman dynasty — were among the figures who served as presidents of the club during its early years.
+Fenerbahçe meanwhile, were a club built on the new money of an economically thriving Anatolia.
 They were regarded as a microcosm for the rapidly modernizing Anatolia: ambitious, hard-working, and financially astute.
 These differences caused the derby between the two clubs to be considered a clash between Turkish aristocracy and bourgeoisie.

 During the 1970s, Fenerbahçe were supported by an estimated amount of 60% of the country while Galatasaray were still heavily supported by the upper class society of Istanbul.
 However Galatasaray managed to close the popularity gap between the two clubs after the club started to thrive from 1987 onward especially in the 1990s eventually winning the UEFA Cup and UEFA Super Cup in 2000, matching and in many cases surpassing Fenerbahçe's historical success.
 The class differences between the fanbases have slowly faded out and the social gap that once separated the two sides has closed over the years.
 Nowadays, both clubs boost fanbases that represent all the social classes.